TianTTL/CGWAS/README.md

       traitName = traitName, mrafFilePath = mrafFilePath, indSNPN = indSNPN)
 ```

 This example takes 202.6 seconds on a laptop with 12 CPU cores (i7-9750H CPU @ 2.60 GHz).
-Since CGWAS uses half of the available cores for parallel computing by default, the number of parallel threads is 6.
+Since CGWAS uses half of the available cores for parallel computing by default, the number of parallel threads is 6 in this case.

 ## Instructions for Use